muzoaydo/TcpIpLinux/README.md

 This program have evolved to something much bigger which can test specific TCP/IP hardware via XML messages.
 And also i have developed a .Net GUI to control messages via JSON formatted name value pairs.
 I am not allowed to share that code but you can always reach out if you need help of making something better out of this code.

-You can reach out vie E-Mail: muzafferaydogan2020@gmail.com
+You can reach out via E-Mail: muzafferaydogan2020@gmail.com

 In order to use the app, you should open up two terminals either from same or different computers.
 After that you should use;
 ```